 the topics labeled 'of interest' will be included, those containing

 topics 'not of interest' will be excluded even if they contain topics

 of interest.
 Papers labeled with the neutral topics will be included

 if they also contain topics that are of interest."

-Review, Can Review and Review if needed columns (total).
+Review, Can Review and Review if needed columns (total) and at least

 I am not able to see the My TPCs tab - Detailed Instructions

 Please click on the "My profile" tab and then click on the "My TPCs" tab.